Macalester College: Athletics

 Both men's and women's soccer teams remain competitive, appearing in multiple NCAA playoffs since 1988, with the men's team making 12 national tournaments and the women's team appearing in 15.
 The women's team won the NCAA championship in 1998 and finished second in 1999.
 The men's team has won 12 MIAC championships and the women's team has won eight MIAC titles.
-Coach John Leaney, who won 489 games as the coach of both teams, was honored in 2023 when Macalester named the field at Macalester Stadium "John Leaney Field".
-Both teams are well-supported by students, parents and alumni.
-Mental Floss named one of Macalester sports fans' most (in)famous cheers—"Drink blood, smoke crack, worship Satan, go Mac!"—one of its "7 Memorable Sports Chants".
+Coach John Leaney, who won 489 games as the coach of both teams, was honored in 2023 when Macalester named the field at Macalester Stadium "John Leaney Field".Mental Floss named one of Macalester sports fans' most notorious cheers—"Drink blood, smoke crack, worship Satan, go Mac!"—one of its "7 Memorable Sports Chants".

+In 2026, the women's varsity water polo team, members of the Collegiate Water Polo Association conference, placed third in the Division III national championship and the baseball team earned a berth to the NCAA tournament.

 Macalester Athletics compete in the Leonard Center, which opened in August 2008.
 The $45 million facility encompasses 175,000 square feet and includes a 200-meter track, a natatorium, a fitness center, several multipurpose rooms, and a health and wellness center.
 Materials from the former facility were disposed of in environmentally friendly ways, with some incorporated into the new structure.